Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 Your objective is to implement the features Home Page that are shown in the UI.
 You are to implement the functional logic in the page behind class ```HomePage.xaml.cs``` of the ```HomePage.xaml```.
 As a best practice all the Page behind logic should be executed on the ```OnAppearing()``` event of the Page, which you can override in the ```HomePage.xaml.cs``` class.
 The Starter project has already set it up for you in the code, so you may start off there itself.

-Display the Greeting - In Home Page, 2nd Section there's a Label element that shows a greeting message to the user such as "Hey there, Good Morning!", which needs to be handled in the C# code behind according to the time of the day (Morning, Afternoon, Evening times).
+In Home Page, 2nd Section there's a Label element that shows a greeting message to the user such as "Hey there, Good Morning!", which needs to be handled in the C# code behind according to the time of the day (Morning, Afternoon, Evening times).
 ```csharp
 if (DateTime.Now.Hour < 12)
 {